firedancer-io/solfuzz-agave/README.md

                  U __sanitizer_cov_trace_pc_indir
 ```

-**Note:** You may have to periodically run `make build` to ensure that Protobuf definitions stay in sync with [Protosol](https://github.com/firedancer-io/protosol/).
-Alternatively, you can run `./scripts/fetch_proto.sh` to keep Protosol up to date.
-Maintainers are expected to bump the `PROTO_VERSION` corresponding to the versioned git tag of the protosol repository when staging new protobuf changes.
+**Note:** Protobuf definitions are now managed through the `protosol` Rust crate dependency.
+The `protosol` crate is automatically included in the generated Cargo.toml with a specific version tag.
+When protobuf schema changes are needed, maintainers should update the `PROTOSOL_VERSION_TAG` in `scripts/generate_cargo.py` to the appropriate version tag from the [protosol repository](https://github.com/firedancer-io/protosol/).

 ## Building Targets with Core BPF Programs